Skip to main content

 • For more than 12 months full-time, you are not eligible for any OPT

-*Students in the BS in Real-Time Interactive Simulation; BS in Computer Science and Game Design; BS in Computer Engineering; BS in Engineering and Sound Design; BFA in Digital Art and Animation; BA in Game Design; MFA in Digital Arts; or MS in Computer Science are eligible to apply for an OPT extension.
+*Students in the BS in Computer Science in Real-Time Interactive Simulation; BS in Computer Science and Game Design; BS in Computer Science in Digital Audio; BFA in Digital Art and Animation; BA in Game Design; MFA in Digital Arts; or MS in Computer Science are eligible to apply for an OPT extension.
 This extends employment for an additional 24 months, for a total of up to 36 months.
 This is called a STEM OPT extension and is only available to students in science, technology, engineering, and math majors (animation was added to the eligibility list in 2011).

-How can I get email or text notifications regarding my OPT application status?
+How can I get notifications regarding my OPT application status?

-What happens if I move after I mail my OPT application?
+What happens if I move after I submit my OPT application?

 The U.S. Postal Service will not forward mail from USCIS if the address on the envelope does not match the name on the mailbox.
 Please contact USCIS for your options.